 Other activities include health promotion, teaching, policy creation, committee work, audit and involvement in commercial activities such as bids, tenders and presentations.
 There are generally no on-call or weekend duties; OM can be ‘family friendly’ with opportunities to train less than full time.
 OM doctors exploit their ability to move through various jobs and to be self-employed if they choose, thus creating considerable opportunities for variety and subspecialisation.
 There are a number of special interest groups and associations.

 Training follows the Faculty of Occupational Medicine (FOM)’s very broad curriculum including not just clinical medicine and investigation of ill health, but also disability, employment law, health and safety legislation, epidemiology, toxicology, occupational hygiene, travel medicine and research.
 In the UK, specialist training in occupational medicine (OM) lasts for 4 years if undertaken full time.
 Programmes begin at ST3.
-There is thus a requirement to have undertaken at least two years in Core training, but this can be in any recognised specialty.
+There is thus a need to have undertaken at least two years in Core training, but this can be in any recognised specialty.
 No postgraduate diplomas are required to enter training, but there is a requirement to have demonstrated competencies in the field or fields of Core training which have been undertaken.
 OM Specialty Training (and OM practice) takes place in:

 - Industry (various organisations including public and private sector)

 - Armed Forces

 There is a requirement to pass Parts 1 and 2 of the examination for membership of the FOM (MFOM), Part 1 normally in ST3 and Part 2 in ST5 or ST6.
 Specialty training in Occupational Medicine also includes a requirement to demonstrate capabilities in research, but there are various options for doing so, which can include previous published work on a medical topic, a dissertation and various others.

 Anyone interested in OM training can obtain useful information from the FOM website.
 Alternatively, they can contact the TPD (Dr Jon Spiro) or local OM Consultants.
 In addition, the trainee group welcomes those considering OM training on its visits.